ringhio79/happyfit_ecommerce/readme.md

 The website would be used by fitness clients.
 The web app offers various levels of access depending on the type of authentication and registration level:

-- Not authenticated: I can browse for information on the services provided but no account information or purchasing options are provided .
+- Not authenticated: I can browse for information on the services provided but no account information or purchasing options are provided.
 Must log in for further options and information
+-
 - Authenticated:  I can browse the website for information on the services provided and prices but cannot effect any purchases.
 My account button will give me information about how to complete my registration and become a member.
+-
 - Basic Registration: I can browse the website, buy a subscription or purchase class packs/special event tickets for personal use as well as additional guests.
-I can view my account details on the 'account' page, including past bookings (if any)
+I can view my account details on the 'account' page, including past bookings (if any).

 - Subscripbed user: I can get information on all classes and events.
 Scheduled classes are free but I have the option to purchase tickets to special events for personal use and for additional guests.
 I can also view and manage my account from the 'account' page.